Netflix/consoleme/cdk/README.md

 - Allow adjusting compute sizes via configuration, such as Redis node size and containers CPU and RAM allocation.
 - Elasticache authentication, rather than relying only on security groups for increased security.
-- Separate task definitions for celery and consoleme applications.
+- Separate task definitions for celery and ConsoleMe applications.
 - Secret manager integration, instead of storing the secrets in clear text on the configuration file.